steveh80/H801-mqtt/README.md

     "lumitech": "200252700" // 25% at 2700K
 }
 ```

+## Links
+* Find more about how to use this project with Loxone here: https://www.loxwiki.eu/pages/viewpage.action?pageId=13307747#RGBWWWLANLEDDimmermitH801(ESP8266)-EinenochganzandereFirmware:

 ## Thanks to

 This project was highly influenced by the awesome work of: